hylkevdveen/AOC/README.md

 ### Code templates

 Add a folder [template](./template) in which you store the templates to your preferred language as plaintext files using just the scripts file extension as name (e.g. `template/ipynb`).
-You might have to add this to the case in the script if it's not already included.
+You might have to add this language to the script if it's not already included.

 _Happy coding!_